Index To The Four Most Dangerous Mistakes Any Christian Can Make

 The First Kind of "Wrong Judging" Is To Judge Hypocritically.

-The fact is, that "Judge not, that ye be not judged" is not a stand alone statement that Jesus pulled out of thin air, then went off to try his hand at fishing for his lunch on the Sea of Tiberias, saying no more on the matter.
+The fact is, that "Judge not, that ye be not judged" is not a stand alone statement that Jesus pulled out of thin air, then saying no more on the matter, went off to try his hand at fishing for his lunch on the Sea of Tiberias.
 In fact, it has been terribly wrested from it's context.
-Perhaps we should allow the Lord to complete His thought AND His sentence.
-So, if we actually take the time to read all Jesus had to say...
+Just a couple of verses later Jesus Himself called certain people "dogs" and "swine" (7:6), and "wolves in sheep's clothing" (7:15) so...

 The Second Kind of "Wrong Judging" Is To Judge According To Appearances Or Material Possessions.